jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

 bash ./start-solidity-qa-workflows.sh Install-Tools-On-MacOS-Or-Linux
 bash ./start-solidity-qa-workflows.sh Start-Default-Hardhat-Network-Ethereum-Node-And-Robotemoteserver-On-MacOS-Or-Linux
 bash ./start-solidity-qa-workflows.sh Start-Multichain-Hardhat-Network-Node-And-Robotemoteserver-On-MacOS-Or-Linux
+bash ./start-solidity-qa-workflows.sh Start-Default-Truffle-Develop-Ethereum-Node-And-Robotemoteserver-On-MacOS-Or-Linux
 bash ./start-solidity-qa-workflows.sh Stop-All-Local-Network-Nodes-And-Delete-Logs-On-MacOS-Or-Linux

 ---->>>> Solidity Static Analysis And Security Testing Commands <<<<---- bash ./start-solidity-qa-workflows.sh Run-Solidity-Static-Analysis

 ---->>>> Hardhat Deployment Commands Powered by Robot Framework RPA (NOTE: These scripts are capable of deploying to Mainnets or Testnets!) <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Hardhat-Ethereum-RPA-Deployment bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Hardhat-Fantom-RPA-Deployment bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Hardhat-Polygon-RPA-Deployment bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Hardhat-Avalanche-RPA-Deployment

+---->>>> Truffle Deployment Commands Powered by Robot Framework RPA (NOTE: These scripts are capable of deploying to Mainnets or Testnets!) <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Truffle-Ethereum-RPA-Deployment

 ---->>>> Interactive Tests For Deployed Smart Contracts Using Hardhat (NOTE: These tests can run on multiple EVM Compatible Blockchains!) <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Local-NonForked-Hardhat-Network bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Forked-Mainnet-Hardhat-Network

+---->>>> Interactive Tests For Deployed Smart Contracts Using Truffle Suite <<<<---- bash ./start-solidity-qa-workflows.sh Run-Smart-Contract-Interactive-Tests-On-Local-Ethereum-Truffle-Develop-Instance
 ```
 ### [Example Workflow 1] -> Deploy then test a smart contract using the built-in Hardhat Network Ethereum Node and node-robotremoteserver (on MacOS or Linux)
 From the commands posted above, here is an example workflow (with screenshots) below that will work reliably as long as both the basic technical requirements and the `bash ./start-solidity-qa-workflows.sh Install-Tools-On-MacOS-Or-Linux` command have been completed without issues.